 The Methodology for Identifying and Ranking TIP Projects should result in a list of projects that are a subset of the DCHC MPO Metropolitan Transportation Plan (MTP).
-For this reason, the goals for the Methodology are the same as the adopted goals for the 2050 MTP.
-The goals of the 2050 MTP are as follows:
+For this reason, the goals for the Methodology are the same as the goals of the DCHC MPO, as presented in the adopted 2040 MTP.
+The goals of the 2040 MTP are as follows: